Comparison

 - Chroma and RediSearch both provide infrastructure for embedding-based search.
 Chroma is designed to work well with AI embeddings, while RediSearch offers a broader range of indexing and query features.

-- Tags unique to chroma: agents, rust, rust-lang, database.
+- Tags unique to chroma: agents, ai-agents, database, full-text-search.

 When NOT to use chroma